camillelamy/explainers/anonymous_iframes.md

 * `Sec-Fetch-COEP: credentialless`: the resource will be rendered in a context with a COEP of credentialless.
 * `Sec-Fetch-COEP: anonymous`: the resource will be rendered in an anonymous iframe.

-Additionally, we plan on adding a `document.anonymous` read-only attribute.
+Additionally, we plan on adding a `window.anonymous` read-only attribute.
 By default, this will return `false`.
 In anonymous iframes it will return `true`, allowing a document to check whether it was loaded in an anonymous iframe.